MichaelCurrin/auto-commit-msg/docs/development/advanced/status-vs-diff-index.md

 # status vs diff-index

+Git subcommands used by this extension to check which filepaths changed and how they changed.

+## Two subcommands

-The [parseOutput.ts](/src/git/parseOutput.ts) handles output of two similar git commands.
+The [parseOutput.ts](/src/git/parseOutput.ts) handles output of two similar Git subcommands.

 The well-known `status` command.